-If you are searching for some new family dinner ideas, this recipe will be your next favorite!
-It's cozy, hearty, and is a real crowd-pleaser!
+If you are searching for some new dinner ideas, this vegetarian baked spaghetti will be your new family favorite!
+It's cozy, hearty, and a real crowd-pleaser!

-Baked pasta is usually made with pre-cooked pasta that gets tossed in meat and tomato sauce.
+Baked pasta (also called spaghetti pie) is traditionally made with pre-cooked pasta that gets tossed in a hearty meat and tomato sauce.
 Then it's topped with lots of cheese and baked until golden.

-My version is a lot simpler because the pasta doesn't require pre-cooking, you simply throw everything into a pan, and bake!
-And of course, it's still cheesy and saucy, even though it's dairy-free!
+My version is a lot simpler because the pasta doesn't require pre-cooking, you simply throw everything into a casserole dish, and bake until cheesy perfection!

 Ingredients and notes

-- Marinara: Make sure to use a good-quality marinara sauce, because it makes a lot of difference.
+- Marinara: Make sure to use a good-quality marinara sauce or your favorite pasta sauce, because it makes a lot of difference.

-- Tomatoes: Chopped canned tomatoes work best here.
+- Canned tomatoes: Diced tomatoes from a can work best here.

 - Vegetable broth: Either store-bought or homemade.
 You can also use water.

-- Olive oil: It gives some more flavor to the dish, but you can omit if for an oil-free option.
+- Olive oil: It gives some more flavor to the dish, but you can omit it for an oil-free option.